Book a Tour →

 Farewell Dinner in the CBD

-Splurge option: Donna Chang (spectacular Chinese) in the CBD, or the Emporium Hotel rooftop for cocktails and city views.
-Relaxed option: Back to Fortitude Valley for excellent ramen or Vietnamese at one of the many excellent Chinatown options.
+Splurge: Donna Chang (spectacular Chinese) in the CBD, or the Emporium Hotel rooftop for cocktails and city views.
+Relaxed: Back to Fortitude Valley for excellent ramen or Vietnamese at one of the outstanding Chinatown options.
+The Judith Wright Arts Centre in Fortitude Valley has late-evening performances worth checking.

 CategoryBudget OptionMid-RangePremium